 BEAM: How has maintenance been?

 Mike: Very easy.
 It’s completely computerized.
 We are on a lease program, so we don’t have to worry about maintenance, and it keeps our games up to date as well.

 BEAM: What would you say to other business owners considering BEAM interactive games?

 Mike: It’s definitely something unique to add to your business.
 It’s a technology that’s new and exciting, but at the same time, not intrusive for young children.
 It allows them to experiment at their own pace while keeping them entertained.
 For parents and guardians, they enjoy interacting with the children.
 That’s the cool part, that it can accommodate different ages and skillset and physical levels.

-BEAM interactive games is an award-winning interactive projection game system that instantly enhances the customer experience at your business with endless fun, excitement, entertainment, and engagement.
+BEAM interactive projector game system is an award-winning interactive projection game system that instantly enhances the customer experience at your business with endless fun, excitement, entertainment, and engagement.
 For more information about the BEAM system and how it can help make the difference in your waiting room, contact the BEAM Team today!